zeyadkhaled/TemporaryContacts/README.md

 # Temporary Contacts
-A cross-platform application that allows you to quickly add contacts which are then automatically deleted by the application after a default interval or an interval selected by the user.
+An Android/IOS mobile application that allows you to quickly add contacts which are then automatically deleted by the application after a default interval or an interval selected by the user.

 ## Screens